kunigami/kunigami.github.io/blog/_posts/2021-09-10-z-transform.md

 ## Related Posts

-[Linear Predictive Coding in Python]({{site.url}}/blog/2021/07/31/lpc-in-python.html) - While looking into translating the Matlab code into Python, I had to look up the definition of [lfilter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.lfilter.html), which I couldn't undertand at the time.
+[Linear Predictive Coding in Python]({{site.url}}/blog/2021/07/31/lpc-in-python.html) - While looking into translating the Matlab code into Python, I had to look up the definition of [lfilter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.lfilter.html), which I couldn't understand at the time.

-They describe a filter in terms of the coefficients $a$ and $b$ in the CCDE form (which they call *direct II transposed structure*).
+The docs describe a filter in terms of the coefficients $a$ and $b$ in the CCDE form (which they call *direct II transposed structure*).
 It also mentions the rational transfer function!
 Everything makes much more sense now.

 So when we have: